 - Nutrients (nitrogen and phosphorus) – can be toxic (e.g. ammonia) and can encourage the growth of weeds and algae.
 Nutrients come from fertiliser, soils, and the faeces of livestock, dogs and ducks.

-Most water quality monitoring sites show no change since 2007 and following the removal of large amounts of sediment, the waterways have been returned to prequake environments.
-The Council has prepared a water quality monitoring report every year.
+Most water quality monitoring sites show remained steady since 2007, with some sites worsening and some improving.
+Following the removal of large amounts of sediment, the waterways have been returned to prequake environments.
+The Council prepares a water quality monitoring report every year.